Pepas

-"Pepas" is a guaracha song by Puerto Rican rapper and singer-songwriter Farruko from his studio album La 167.
-It was released as single on June 24, 2021, via Sony Music Latin.
+"Pepas" is a song recorded by Puerto Rican rapper and singer-songwriter Farruko for his seventh (eighth overall) studio album La 167.
+It was released as a single on June 24, 2021, via Sony Music Latin.
 It reached No. 25 on the US Billboard Hot 100 and number one on the US Hot Dance/Electronic Songs chart, becoming Farruko's highest-charting single to date.
 An official remix was released by David Guetta.

 Background

-Farruko called the song, a "total experiment".
-He gathered a few people in the studio and asking them to sing a stadium chant that sounded similar to a church choir.
+Farruko called the song a "total experiment".
+He gathered a few people in the studio and asked them to sing a stadium chant that sounded similar to a church choir.

 Composition

 "Pepas" starts off slow, then quickly picks up and morphs into something "reminiscent of pre-COVID-19 pandemic dance parties".

 Music video

 The music video was directed by Mike Ho and released on August 6, 2021.
 According to a description by Jessica Roiz of Billboard, it includes "an all-night-long rave with fireworks, dancers, men dressed in neon suits, and Farruko dancing on top of shipping containers".